 In 2013, Jasmin moved to beautiful Norway to be with Hildegunn.
-At first we lived together in the small city of Stavanger on the west coast, but soon found that a life out in the country was calling us.
+At first we lived together in the small city of Stavanger on the west coast, but soon agreed that a life in the city was not for us.
 In 2015 we found our Happy Bee Retreat in Landåsbygda, central Norway, a wooden house surrounded by stunning forest, lake and mountain landscape.
 It was here that we decided to dedicate ourselves to redeveloping the Happy Bee Retreat concept.

 Being from two different parts of the world, we also naturally wondered if we could find an economical way to spend time in both Norway and Australia.
 We headed to Tasmania in 2018 to see if we could make this dream a reality, and we loved it so much that we travelled back to Tassie in 2019.

 Today we’re still in Northern Tasmania, enjoying housesitting and farmsitting assignments, as well as WWOOFing and other alternative arrangements.
-Our goal to continue our Happy Bee Retreat concept has developed.
+Our goal to continue our Happy Bee Retreat concept has progressed.
 We’re still looking for a place where guests, friends and family can come to relax, reflect and simply be in nature.
-Whether this is in Tasmania or Norway, or both.
+Whether this is in Tasmania or Norway, or both, we will see.

 Factors important in the setup of our Happy Bee Retreat, mark II:

-- Land for flora, fauna and fungi and regeneration
+- Land use for flora, fauna and fungi regeneration

-- Treatment area, including bush sauna, outdoor hot tub and shower
+- Traditional medicine treatment area, including bush sauna, outdoor hot tub and shower